It Shouldn’t Be Hard To Talk About Mental Health. Here’s Why

 • Young people are increasingly struggling with mental health: 9.7% of youth — over 2.3 million kids — in the U.S. have severe major depression, compared to 9.2% last year.

 Mental health is just like physical health — a key factor of our overall health, one that requires some effort to maintain.
 By the same token, mental illness, like physical illness, is nothing to be ashamed of.
-By taking the steps to preserve our mental health, we also do the work of substance abuse prevention, considering the high rate of comorbidity between substance abuse disorders and mental illness.
-It is necessary work with impact that ripples beyond the individuals in treatment to their families, friends, and broader communities.
+By taking steps to preserve our mental health, we also do the work of substance abuse prevention, considering the high rate of comorbidity between substance abuse disorders and mental illness.
+It is necessary to work with the impact that ripples beyond the individuals in treatment to their families, friends, and broader communities.

 Introducing New Era Rehab and Wellness